joomla-projects/joomla-systemtest-env/README.md

 ## Installation

 Build the image by yourself.
-Just clone this repo and run
+Just clone this repo and run:

 ```
 docker build -t joomlasystest-env .